stanleygeorge789/NewRepo/README.md

 ## 1. Executive Overview

-Objective was to transform fragmented operational records into validate, relational, business-constrain analytical dataset suitable for KPI tracking, dashboard development, & downstream statistical model.
+Objective was to transform fragmented operational records into a **validated, relational, business-constrained analytical dataset** suitable for **KPI tracking, dashboard development, and downstream statistical modeling**.

 Approach prioritize: